JaakkoRautanen/telemetry-demo/README.md

 This lab can be run completely on Github Codespaces:

 1. Click [Run In Codespaces](https://codespaces.new/JaakkoRautanen/telemetry-demo?quickstart=1)
-2. Start containerlab by typing ```sudo clab deploy``` to terminal which opened in VScode inside browser
+2. Start containerlab by typing ```sudo clab deploy``` to terminal which opened in VScode inside browser (or deploy from containerlab VScode extension menu)

 ## Stopping lab